bitspent/conway-game-of-life/README.md

-# Conway Game Of Life - MultisessionRules
+# Conway Game Of Life - Multisession Rules

 All Players share the same world, seed and creation within a specific color